Homepage / Bullion Coins: Mexican Libertad / 1 kilo. Mexican Silver Libertad

 The Mexican National Coat of Arms is the center focal point of the obverse side of the 1-kilo Mexican Silver Libertad.

-It shows a Mexican Golden Eagle perched upon a cactus with a snake in its beak.
+The Coat of Arms depicts a Mexican Golden Eagle perched upon a cactus with a snake in its beak, it symbolizes Tenochtitlan, the Aztec Capital, now Mexico City.

 Encircling the Mexican Coat of Arms are reproductions of other versions of the Mexican Coat of Arms used throughout history.